 At least one script from each classification

-Moderation dialogue sheet

-Copy of essay questions, assessment rubric, and/or exam paper

 Amongst these there will be a mix of moderated and unmoderated scripts (between 5 and 10).

+Externals will also have access to the relevant Marking Dialogue/Moderation Form.

 6. Outcomes of Second Marking and Moderation

-First and second marker should strive to reach a consensus on the mark awarded, using the Assessment Criteria, and by referring to the QAA Benchmark Statements.
+The first and second marker should strive to reach a consensus on the mark awarded, using the relevant Marking Criteria, and by referring to the QAA Benchmark Statements.
 If they are unable to agree, the work is sent to a third marker for comments and a decision.
-Where a sample of work is moderated, individual marks will not be changed, except in the case of Stage 1 work, in relation to the marking done by Associate Lecturers and Postgraduate Demonstrators.
+Where a sample of work is moderated, rather than second marked, individual marks will not be changed, except in the case of Stage 1 work, in relation to the marking done by Associate Lecturers and Postgraduate Demonstrators.

 7. Recording the Moderation Process / Communication between Examiners

 At all stages, in order that there should be an audit trail for moderation or second marking, there must be written evidence that the process has taken place.
-The moderator or ML must complete the SELLL Marking Dialogue/Moderation Form (Appendix K), recording the details of the marking process, and noting any additional comments, actions taken, etc.
+The moderator or ML must complete the SELLL Marking Dialogue/Moderation Form , recording the details of the marking process, and noting any additional comments, actions taken, etc.

 8. Scaling / Review of Module Performance across Modules and over Time